jpeloquin/spamneggs/README.md

 1. FEBio integration
 2. Treats detection and reporting of errors with as having importance equal to the simulation's output variables

-A non-comprehensive list of other packages for sensitivity analysis or uncertainty analysis (which can be used in the same way) is:
+A non-comprehensive list of other packages for sensitivity analysis or uncertainty analysis (which can often be used for sensitivity analysis) is:
 - [SALib](https://github.com/SALib/SALib)
 - [Uncertainpy](https://github.com/simetenn/uncertainpy)
 - [UncertainSCI](https://github.com/SCIInstitute/UncertainSCI)